|

 energy.
 Coal-fired power plants release a lot more mercury into the environment than broken fluorescent bulbs.
 Recycle fluorescent bulbs by bringing them to a hazardous waste collection site.

-- Thermometers — Most thermometers sold locally are mercury-free.
-Choices include digital, alcohol
+— Most thermometers sold locally are

 - Thermostats — The older, round thermostats have a mercury switch inside.
 You can replace them with a programmable, electric thermostat, which does not contain mercury.